jemcek/packETH/README.md

 packETH is GUI and CLI packet generator tool for ethernet.
 It allows you to create and send any possible packet or sequence of packets on the ethernet link.
 It is very simple to use, powerful and supports many adjustments of parameters while sending packets.
 It runs on Linux.

 With the GUI version (packETH) you can create and send packets.
 With the CLI version (packETHcli) you can only send already stored packets from pcap file.
+The CLI version also has a receiver mode, that can count packets and check if all packets that were sent were also reveived.

 More information about installation, usage, GUI and CLI version and FAQ can be found here: